slittorin/home-assistant-setup/README.md

        - Enter `yes` at 'Are you sure you want to continue connecting'.
        - Enter the password for ssh, at server1.
      - The public key is now copied, verify with `ssh pi@192.168.2.30` that should obtain shell without password.
+     - Ensure that the permissions are correct in `/root/.ssh` with `chmod 700 *`.
-     - Copy all ssh files to /config/.ssh to allow these to be preserved (may otherwise be removed during upgrades):
+     - Copy all ssh files to `/config/.ssh` from `/root/.ssh` to allow these to be preserved (may otherwise be removed during upgrades):
        - `mkdir /config/.ssh`
        - `cd /config/.ssh`
        - `cp /root/.ssh/* .`